 If the citation is invalid, then it will be dismissed, and you will have to pay no fines.
 If it is ascertained to be valid, then you may request an administrative hearing, which you can do anytime within 21 calendar days of the receipt of the initial review email.
 You are not allowed to request the trial anytime beyond the 21-day allotment.
 If you are not satisfied with the outcome of this hearing, then you may also appeal to the superior court.

 It sure sounds like a hassle, but do not worry.
 With the assistance of DoNotPay, it becomes simple.
 DoNotPay will give you a script to use in your request for the initial review.

 Based on the information in the letter that you gave to the L.A.
 Department of Transportation (LADOT), they will determine if there is sufficient proof that:

 - The registered owner was not the perpetrator.

 - There are extenuating or fortuitous events in play.

 Contesting the infraction is always worth it, especially when there are ways you can beat it, such as with DoNotPay.
-Download DoNotPay for iOS or use it in your web browser to contest your parking tickets in no time!
+Use it in your web browser to contest your parking tickets in no time!

 How much time can DoNotPay save?
 I’m swamped.